 Preheat your oven to 325 F.

-While you're waiting for the oven to come to temperature, place your ham in a roasting pan (Here are some things you can use if you don't have a roasting pan).
+While you're waiting for the oven to come to temperature, place your ham in a roasting pan.
+Don't have a roasting pan?
+No problem.
+Here are some things you can use if you don't have a roasting pan.
 Then, add an inch of water to the bottom of the pan.
 The rack that came with your roasting pan should hold the ham above the water, so be careful not to overfill the pan.
 No rack?
 Just add some onions and carrots to the bottom of the pan to prop your ham up.
 As the vegetables cook, they'll release water, and combine with the drippings off the ham, so you don't have to worry that the drippings will burn on the bottom of the pan, and create a bunch of smoke.

 Since your ham will be in the oven longer than usual, this is an important step that you don't want to skip.